Kalman Yeger: City Council

 In 2017, outgoing councilmember David Greenfield encouraged Yeger to run for his council seat, as Greenfield decided not to run for re-election, instead taking over the helm of New York's largest Jewish charity, the Metropolitan Council on Jewish Poverty.
 Opposing Yeger, was Yoni Hikind, the son of former New York State Assemblyman, Dov Hikind, whose district covered much of the same constituency.
 Yeger received endorsements from the four unions representing the NYPD, which are the Patrolmen's Benevolent Association (PBA), the Detectives Endowment Association (DEA), the Lieutenants Benevolent Association (LBA), and the Captains Endowment Association (CEA), as well as The United Federation of Teachers.
-Yeger also received the endorsement of the then four Democratic NYC Borough Presidents including NYC Mayor Eric Adams, as well as Melinda Katz, Ruben Diaz Jr, and Gale Brewer.
+Yeger also received the endorsement of the then four Democratic NYC Borough Presidents including then NYC Mayor Eric Adams, as well as Melinda Katz, Ruben Diaz Jr, and Gale Brewer.

 In 2021, Yeger won re-election after running unopposed in the general election.
 Yeger, who ran on the Democrat, Republican, and Conservative lines garnered 97.8% of the vote.

 In 2023, Yeger won the Democratic Primary unopposed while also defeating Harold "Heshy" Tischler in the Republican Primary 52%-48%.
 In the general election, Yeger who again ran on the Democratic, Republican, and Conservative lines, received 80% of the vote, trouncing Tischler again, who this time ran under the Boro Park Flatbush Party line.
 Yeger received the endorsement of The New York City Correction Officers’ Benevolent Association.

 Yeger resigned his Council position as of Jan 1, 2025 in order to start his term as a New York State Assembly Member.
 In his final council term, he served on the following committees: